The Dog Tale is reader-supported. We may earn a commission if you buy something through our site; this doesn’t change our recommendations.

 With PetPlate the frequency of shipping may vary depending on the amount of food you are ordering.
 However, for the three dogs we used in our pricing example, their shipments are every three weeks.
-You can always change shipping schedule and pause, reschedule or cancel your order at any time, but be sure to make all adjustments prior to the cut off date—Thursday at 11 pm EST.
+You can always change the shipping schedule and pause, reschedule or cancel your order at any time, but be sure to make all adjustments before the cut-off date—Thursday at 11 pm EST.

 PetPlate ships on Mondays, and you can expect your delivery to arrive on Tuesdays or Wednesdays, depending on your zip code.
 You will be billed the Friday before your delivery.

 Although The Farmer’s Dog ships less frequently for small dogs, they appear to be more flexible with personalizing your delivery preferences.